-A groin hernia is tissue or fat that pushes through the abdominal wall.
-There are two types:
+A Groin Hernia is tissue or fat that pushes through the abdominal wall.

 This problem is caused by a weakness in the muscles of the abdomen.
-It causes the tissues inside to press through and form a hernia.
+It causes the tissues inside to push through and form a hernia.

-Hernias are more common in men and older adults.
+Hernias in the groin are more common in men and older adults.
 Other things that may raise the risk are:

 - Having a family history of hernia